-I have had a few folks talk to me about whether they should be looking at consolidation loans to try to get their debt problems under control, and as a rule, I don’t like the idea, but for some folks the concept may work.
-Consolidation loans usually consist of adding higher interest rate debts (i.e. credit card debt, etc.,) onto your mortgage or some low(er) paying credit structure that you now use.
+I have had a few folks ask me whether they should get consolidation loans to help with their debt problems.
+As a rule, I wouldn’t say I like the idea, but a debt consolidation loan may work for some folks.
+Consolidation loans usually consist of adding higher interest rate debts (i.e. credit card debt, etc.) onto your mortgage or some low(er) paying credit structure that you now use.

-This financial tool can be useful in that you end up having a lower interest rate on your debts, however, there is a very large danger with consolidation loans, which I will discuss after this helpful car tip.
+A debt consolidation loan can be helpful.
+You end up having a lower interest rate on your debts.
+There is, however, a considerable danger with consolidation loans, which I will discuss after this helpful car tip.

-I found a very interesting diagram on Pinterest that I now offer for your reading pleasure:
+I found a fascinating diagram on Pinterest that I now offer for your reading pleasure:

-As I mentioned a consolidation loan may jump-start your financial life in that you have a lower payment level for your overall debt, however, just like jump starting a car there are dangers.
-Some of the dangers of jump starting your car are:
+As I mentioned, a debt consolidation loan may jump-start your financial life.
+You have a lower payment level for your overall debt.
+However, just like jump-starting a car, there are dangers.
+Some of the risks of jump-starting your car are:

-- If you connect the wires backwards (pos on donor to neg on dead), you will fry your electrical systems (at the least), your on board computer and you may cause the batteries to explode.
+- If you connect the wires backwards (pos on the donor to neg on dead), you will fry your electrical systems (at the least), your onboard computer, and you may cause the batteries to explode.

 - If in step (4) you connect to the negative pole on the dead car (as many people do), the battery may explode as well (one reason for that is you cause a spark over a battery that may be leaking fumes).

-- This isn’t a danger, but if you simply jump-start your battery and don’t figure out why your battery went flat it could mean something more severe with your car.
+- This isn’t a danger, but if you jump-start your battery and don’t figure out why your battery went flat, it could mean something more severe with your car.

-Point number (3) on my list is important because it is similar for consolidation loans, which is why are you using a consolidation loan?
-If you are jumping your car, there is something wrong somewhere, similarly if you are using a consolidation loan, something is wrong financially in your life.
+Point number (3) on my list is significant because it is similar to consolidation loans, which is why are you using a consolidation loan?
+If you are jumping your car, there is something wrong somewhere, similarly, if you are using a consolidation loan, something is wrong financially in your life.

 What Do You Mean?

-Just like jumper cables, the consolidation loan can be a useful financial tool, but you must use it very carefully, you don’t want your finances blowing up (like your car battery) or end up frying your financial life.
+Like jumper cables, the debt consolidation loan can be a financial tool.
+You must use every tool very carefully.
+You don’t want your finances blowing up (like your car battery) or frying your financial life.